 Quilts have a long-standing association with both comfort and community, which makes them ideal artistry for philanthropic ends.
 According to the International Quilt Study Center and Museum, “The popularity of using needlework for fundraising and social support took off during the Civil War and its aftermath.
 Later in the 19th century, ladies’ aid societies outside of the church frequently produced quilts as a way to contribute to particular causes, such as temperance or women’s suffrage.”

-The community quilt will be raffled to a lucky winner at our Holiday Fair on November 16th and 17th.
-Anyone within or outside of our community is welcome to purchase raffle tickets at the cost of $50 for 20 tickets, $10 for 3 tickets or $5 for 1 ticket.
+The 17th annual community quilt (pictured below with our teachers) will be raffled to a lucky winner at our Holiday Fair on November 22nd and 23rd.
+Anyone within or outside of our community is welcome to purchase raffle tickets at the cost of $18 for 5 entries.

 We asked Anna why she chooses to give her talents and time, year after year, to our quilt project.
 She said, “Quilting unites us.
 I am always looking for ways to help the school prosper and the quilt is an opportunity to get people excited about the community and really benefit the school.”